leaningtech/labs/sites/cheerpj/src/content/docs/12-reference/00-cheerpjInit.md

 #### `system` mode

 In `system` mode CheerpJ will share the clipboard with the system.
-Due to the browser limitations mentioned above, it is generally only accessible when keyboard shortcuts are used.
-The UX when using `clipboardMode:"system"` is:
+Browsers enforce serious limitations on how the system clipboard can be accessed.
+In practice it is generally accessible when the `Ctrl+C` and `Ctrl+V` shortcuts are used (`Cmd+C` and `Cmd+V` on MacOSX).
+Due to these limitations the UX when using `clipboardMode:"system"` is:

 - `Ctrl+C`/`Cmd+C`: the user has to press the shortcut twice to give CheerpJ access to the system clipboard.
 CheerpJ will block the execution while waiting for the second `Ctrl+C`.
 - `Ctrl+V`/`Cmd+V`: this shortcut behaves normally, there is no difference with native execution.